Trevor Tall MSc (Psych), CTA, Dip., UKCP, BACP

 Training, qualifications & experience

 I am a Certified Transactional Analyst (Psychotherapy) having trained at the Metanoia Institute in London and have an MSc and Diploma in Transactional Analysis Psychotherapy.
-I also hold a Diploma in Transactional Analysis Psychotherapeutic Counselling.
+I also hold a Diploma in Transactional Analysis Psychotherapeutic Counselling and a BSc in psychology.

 I am a registered member of the UK Council for Psychotherapy (UKCP) and the British Association of Counselling and Psychotherapy (BACP), International Association of Relational Transactional Analysis (IARTA) and European Association of Transactional Analysis (EATA).